 There is no lit LED on the status board Check control power to TB7 in blower heater.
 Check control power fuse and for short circuits.
 Check fuse on RVDH Main Controller.
 Check RVDH Main Control Board for damage or for short circuit.
 Check that the transformer on main controller hasn't come lose or is damaged.
 Check for 12VDC between brown and grey wires to the status board at TB3 on RVDH Main Controller and the same wires on the status board.
-Restore power.
-Replace fuse if required.
-Replace fuse if required.
-Replace or have RVDH Main Controller repaired.
-Send RVDH Main Controller in for repairs if required.
-If 12VDC is not present check connections, for short circuit or controller damage and send in for repair if required.
-"No Air" LED is on Check the "Low Temp."
+Replace fuse if red.
+Replace fuse if red.
+Send RVDH Main repairs if required.
+If 12VDC is not preconnections, for short circuits. quired.
+RVDH Main d.
+Controller in for esent check hort circuit or "No Air" LED is on Check the "Low Temp."
 LED for indication of a "Low Temp." shut down condition.
 Check fan; if it's not running check fan terminals for corrosion, frost build up or impeller restrictions.
+If shut down press switch.
+Remove restriction fan if required. ns and replace 3.
 Check for fan power at TB5 on RVDH Main Controller.
 If no power; check connections, check for short circuit or controller damage.
-If shut down press the "Reset" switch.
-Remove restrictions and replace fan if required.
-If damaged replace or send RVDH Main Controller in for repairs.
-"Low Temp."
+3. If damaged replace Main Controller in "Low Temp."
 LED is on Check for element power at TB8 in blower heater.
-Visually inspect all Klixon thermostat(s) on the elements and on the Heat Sink above the elements for damage or corrosion.
-Ensure the unit is not in "Manual" mode.
-Check that the fan voltage is set as per specifications (see quality control test report).
+Visually inspect all Klixon thermostat(s) on the elements and on the Heat Sink above the Restore power.
+Replace damaged thermostat(s) if reconstructions elements for damage or corrosion.
+3. Ensure the unit is not in "Manual" mode.
+4. Check that the fan voltage is set as per specifications (see quality control test report).
+3. Set to "Auto" and position switch.
+4. Adjust as required 5.
 Check if the "Overheat" LED is on.
-Restore power.
-Replace damaged Klixon thermostat(s) if required.
-Set to "Auto" and press "Reset" switch.
-Adjust as required.
-If on see "Overheat" LED below.
+5. If on see "Overheat" at" LED below.
 "Overheat" LED is on Check overheat thermostat for continuity between the leads at TB4 on main board.
 It should be in a closed circuit condition.
 Check element relay(s) for current leakage by disconnecting control power to eliminate any demand and check for a current draw on the element power supply leads.
-If in open circuit condition check the thermostat for damaged leads and replace as required.
-If there is current draw and there is no demand replace the relay(s).
+If in open circuit condition and replace the thermostat for and replace as recondition. damaged leads quired. draw and there is e the relay(s).
 "Element" LED is off or inactive Check that the ambient outdoor temperature is not above the discharge set point as indicated on the quality control test report in appendices.
-If the ambient temp. is below the set point check if unit is in "Low Temp." shut down condition or in "Overheat" due to corroded overheat thermostat.
-Check that there is power to the status board and TB7 on the main controller.
-If the ambient temperature is above the set point then there is no demand; unit is working as intended.
-Refer to "Low Temp." shut down and "Overheat" conditions above.
-Refer to status board "Power On" condition above.
+If the ambient tem above the set point no demand; unit is in "Low Temp." shut down condition or in Refer to "Low Tem nt then there is s working as "Overheat" due to corroded overheat thermostat.
+3. Check that there is power to the status board and TB7 on the main controller.
+3. Refer to status board condition above. ard "Power On"